Ernst Klenk: Biography

 Klenk's father had a farm and a brewery in the Black Forest.
 However, Klenk did not want to take over his father's brewery and went to secondary school (Gymnasium) in Tübingen.
 After serving in WW I as a soldier from 1914 to January 1919, he studied chemistry at the University of Tübingen.
 At the University of Tübingen's Institut für Physiologische Chemie he in 1923, under the supervision of Percy Brigl (1885–1945), received his Promotion as Dr. rer. nat.; the doctoral dissertation is titled Verhalten von Dipeptiden und Elastin zu Phtalsäureanhydrid (reaction of dipeptides and elastin to phthalic anhydride).
 At the Institut für Physiologische Chemie Klenk was in 1923 appointed to the position of second assistant to the biochemist Hans Thierfelder (1858–1930) and in 1926 completed his habilitation and was then appointed a Privatdozent.
-In 1930 he was appointed an professor extraordinaries in the chair of physiological chemistry at the Institut für Physiologische Chemie, which was directed by Franz Knoop after the death of Thierfelder.
+In 1930 he was appointed a professor extraordinaries in the chair of physiological chemistry at the Institut für Physiologische Chemie, which was directed by Franz Knoop after the death of Thierfelder.
 Klenk joined in 1933 the Nationalsozialistische Deutsche Arbeiterpartei and in 1934 the Sturmabteilung.
 After WW II there was controversy about human tissue samples used by him and other German researchers, such as Berthold Ostertag (1895–1975) and Franz Seitelberger (1916–2007), and by the American physician and neuropathologist Webb Edward Haymaker (1902–1984).

 Klenk refused an offer from the University of Marburg to become the successor in the professorial chair vacated by Friedrich Kutscher (1866–1942) and in 1936 was appointed a professor ordinarius at the University of Cologne.
-He established the University of Cologne's Institute for Physiological Chemistry of the Medical Faculty and headed the Institute from 1937 to 1967.
+He established the University of Cologne's Institute for Physiological Chemistry of the Medical Faculty and headed the institute from 1937 to 1967.
 After WW II he was in charge of rebuilding the destroyed institute, which had been evacuated to Marburg in 1944.
 From 1947 to 1948 Klenk was from 1947 to 1948 of the medical faculty and from 1961 to 1962 the rector of the University of Cologne.
 In the early 1960s he was one of the founders of the University of Bochum.
 At the University of Cologne he retired as professor emeritus in 1965.